-Presently Chief Executive Officer (CEO) and Founder of Women Boardroom, Patience is very motivated and committed to see African women to become what they should become in the 21st century.
+Presently Chief Executive Officer (CEO) and Founder of Women Boardroom, Patience is very motivated and committed to seeing African women become what they should become in the 21st century.

-Women Boardroom has a membership of more than 5,000 members in Africa and worldwide and running a magazine on line which will be very soon available in hard copy publication called PRIMA EVA.
-Passi, as fondly called, has studied from high school to tertiary, in South Africa at Africa College, at Boston Business College and finally at Vaal University of Technology.
+Women Boardroom has a membership of more than 5,000 members in Africa and worldwide and running a magazine online which will be very soon available in hard copy publication called PRIMA EVA.
+Passi, as fondly called, has studied from high school to tertiary, in South Africa at Africa College, at Boston Business College and finally at the Vaal University of Technology.

 Patience Nkongolo and her husband Alain, as spiritual children to Rev Thomas-Rene and Margo Kitutu, have always been very supportive to Christians for Peace in Africa since its inception in 2001.